artheus/KiutD/README.md

 Yes, please!
 I am hoping for people to help out as much as possible.
 If it is to fix bugs, contribute with code for additional package managers etc.

 In need of an Icon!
+So if someone would like to create a svg illustration of a "cute donut" that would be great!
+For inspiration, do an image search on Google for "kawaii donut"